Jimmy-Elwes/icongen/README.md

 ## Contact

-For any questions or suggestions, please contact me at james@example.com.
+For any questions or suggestions, please contact me at [jimmy elwes](https://www.linkedin.com/in/jimmy-elwes/).

 Happy Icon Generating! 🚀